 Before making a single decision, there is one thing you must do first.
 Ask your senior how they want to celebrate this milestone event.
 Do they want to have a small gathering?
 Perhaps just family and close friends?
 Or do they prefer to have a huge bash?
 Childhood buddies and fellow classmates?
 Beloved Grandmas and Grandpas?
 Close neighbors and far-flung cousins?

 The invitation is a place to set the tone for the party and we love the incredible variety and unique artwork that you can get at Minted, a San Francisco-based online marketplace with some of the most gorgeous invitations and unique gifts we have ever seen.

 Pro tip for your party: Ask for “Regrets Only” on your invitation and have your grad monitor attendance through a Facebook group they can create for the event for their friends.
 Compare lists as you get closer to the big day.

-If your teen is opting out of a big bash but you would like to let friends and family know that you are celebrating a milestone, consider sending a graduation announcement like one of these:
+If your teen is opting out of a big bash but you would like to let friends and family know that you are celebrating a milestone, consider sending a graduation announcement like this one:

 Here are some creative recommendations and different ways to organize a graduation party depending on budget, flexibility, and size preference.